-How do I use the chlorhexidine skin cleanser or Octenisan® wash lotion?
+How do I use the chlorhexidine skin cleanser or Octenisan[®] wash lotion?

 Use instead of your normal soap and shampoo to wash your skin and hair.
+It should be used on the day before and on the morning of the procedure.

 The skin cleanser is for use on the outside of your body only.
 Do not use it in any body cavities (e.g. nose, ears).